Carey Mulligan, Gary Oldman to Be Honored at Palm Springs Film Awards

-Carey Mulligan and Gary Oldman to Be Honored at 2020 Palm Springs International Film Awards
+Carey Mulligan, Gary Oldman and Chloé Zhao to Be Honored at Palm Springs International Film Awards

 Carey Mulligan's performance in Promising Young Woman was more than promising.
-The actress is set to receive the International Star Award at the 2020 Palm Springs International Film Awards.
+For her "daring and outstanding performance," the actress is set to receive the International Star Award at the Palm Springs International Film Awards.

-"For this daring and outstanding performance, it is our honor to present the International Star Award to Carey Mulligan," said Festival Chairman Harold Matzner.

 The festival and film awards gala will not take place as an in-person event this year, but honoree selections will be announced to recognize this year's great performances.
 Mulligan will be joined by Mank star Gary Oldman, who is this year's recipient of the Chairman's Award.

-"Oldman plays the role to perfection as the films follows the screenwriter's journey while is co-writing the script for Citizen Kane," Matzner said.
+"Oldman plays the role to perfection as the films follows the screenwriter's journey while is co-writing the script for Citizen Kane," Festival Chairman Harold Matzner said.
 "We are delighted to recognize one of this generation’s greatest actors with this year's Chairman’s Award."

+Nomadland director Chloé Zhao, meanwhile, makes history as the first woman to ever win the festival's Director of the Year prize, an honor previously bestowed upon Alejandro G. Iñárritu (Birdman), Steve Mc Queen (12 Years a Slave) and Quentin Tarantino (Once Upon a Time in Hollywood), among others.

+"Director and screenwriter Chloé Zhao's Nomadland is a film that captures the triumph of the human spirit," Matzner said.
+"Nomadland is one of the most accomplished films of the year and we are delighted to honor our first female Director of the Year."

 Mulligan was previously honored at the Palm Springs International Film Festival with the Breakthrough Performance Award in 2011, while Oldman was honored with the Desert Palm Achievement Award in 2018.